Townsville Hospital and Health Service is always looking for passionate doctors to join the team.

 Townsville Medical Staff Society

 Our medical staff are represented by an active medical staff society which engages all levels of doctors from interns to staff specialists.
 The society values are collegiality, advocacy, leadership and mentorship which underpin the ongoing effort for continual improvement of the working lives of our doctors, from organising social events and educational meetings to advocating for changes in hospital policy.
 The hospital executive and the Townsville Medical Staff Society enjoy a strong collaborative partnership working together to achieve the health service vision.

 How to apply

-- Provide a comparability assessment from a specialist medical college if employed as a staff specialist, specialist general practitioner or recognised advanced practitioner.
+Registration with the Medical Board of Australia (MBA), supported by the Australian Health Practitioner Regulation Agency (AHPRA).
+Or be able to provide a comparability assessment from a specialist medical college if employed as a staff specialist, specialist general practitioner or recognised advanced practitioner.

 - Vaccine Preventable Diseases (VPD) – documentary evidence is required against the following:

 - Hep B – evidence of immunity, titre level >10.